Michael O'Flanagan: Sinn Féin split 1926

 On 9–11 March 1926, an extraordinary Ard-Fheis was summoned by de Valera.
 There he tabled a proposal that Sinn Féin members should be free to enter the Free State Oireachtas if the Oath of Allegiance were removed.
 "He was prepared to 'take the risks and go after the people'; he would take 'the bog road' instead of 'the High road.'"
 O'Flanagan possibly expected this, since rumours that "a number of Irregulars are in favour of entry to the Dáil" had been circulating since January.
 O'Flanagan tabled a counter motion stating:That it is incompatible with the fundamental principles of Sinn Féin as it is injurious to the honour of Ireland, to send representatives into any usurping legislature set up by English law in Ireland.
-De Valera left to found Fianna Fáil, and the majority of the more talented members of Sinn Féin followed him, leaving behind the rump Sean Lemass referred to as a "galaxy of cranks."Bishop Coyne died of a seizure July 1926, and was replaced by Dr. Edward Doorly.
+De Valera left to found Fianna Fáil, and the majority of the more talented members of Sinn Féin followed him, leaving behind the rump Sean Lemass referred to as a "galaxy of cranks."Bishop Coyne died of a seizure July 1926, and was replaced by Edward Doorly.
 On 20 October 1927 when his father Edward O'Flanagan died, the ban on O'Flanagan's ministry was revoked by Fr.
 Harte, allowing him to celebrate the funeral mass.
-Fr.
-Harte was vicar general while Bishop Doorly was away in Rome.
+Harte was vicar general while bishop Doorly was away in Rome.

 O'Flanagan considered his ban removed, though he did not celebrate mass in public and was never promoted within the hierarchy.
 O'Flanagan remained with the reduced "galaxy of cranks" in Sinn Féin.
 From this time onwards he began to turn his attention towards his inventions and historical research.

 De Valera's new party quickly eclipsed Sinn Féin at the June 1927 election.
 It became obvious, with hindsight, that de Valera had engineered the split to suit his needs.